OUTPUT: Wastewater, emissions and solid waste.

 COD

-Its value, expressed in milligrams of oxygen per litre (mgO2/L), represents the quantity of oxygen necessary for the complete oxidation of the organic and inorganic compounds present in wastewater.
-The index measures the degree of pollution of the water by organic residues from the leather (hide and dermis) and chemical products not exhausted in the process baths (e.g., ammonia, surfactants, sulphides, organic acids, organic solvents, tannins, resins, aldehydes, dyes, fats, etc.).
-The control of COD in purification occurs by combining physical interventions (e.g., filtration/screening etc.) with chemical and biological processes.
+COD, expressed in milligrams of oxygen per liter (mgO2/L), represents the amount of oxygen required for the complete oxidation of organic and inorganic compounds in wastewater.
+It indicates pollution levels from organic residues (animal hair, dermis) and unused chemical products (e.g., ammonia, surfactants, sulfides, tannins, resins, aldehydes, dyes, and fats).
+COD reduction in purification combines physical interventions (e.g., filtration) with chemical and biological processes.

 Chromium III